Crowd control in Jammu and Kashmir: Replacements

-Various replacements for pellet guns have been suggested, such as chili-filled grenades, dye-marker filled grenades, tear smoke grenades, stun grenades, PAVA (Pelargonic Acid Vanillyl Amide/ Nonivamide) shells, long-range acoustic devices, and shock batons.
+Various replacements for pellet guns have been suggested, such as chili grenades, dye-marker filled grenades, tear smoke grenades, stun grenades, PAVA (Pelargonic Acid Vanillyl Amide/ Nonivamide) shells, long-range acoustic devices, and shock batons.
 It has also been suggested that the pellets could be made from polymer, soft plastic, rubber, or paper.
 In July 2016, a seven-member expert committee headed by Indian Administrative Service (IAS) officer T. V. S. N. Prasad, a joint secretary in the Ministry of Home Affairs, looked into the alternatives to pellet guns.
-To the committee, the Indian Army advocated the mediation of crowd control with pepper guns, sonic cannons, and chili grenades.
+To the committee, the Indian Army advocated the mediation of crowd control with pepper guns, acoustic devices, and chili grenades.
 The committee submitted its report to Home Secretary and IAS officer Rajiv Mehrishi in September 2016.

 The first batch of around 1,000 chili-filled grenades were dispatched to the Kashmir valley in late 2016.
 Various other replacements have been tried, such as pepper balls, oleoresin capsicum grenades, CONDOR rubber pellets, and FN303 guns in 2016.

-In 2018, a Border Security Force workshop in Tekanpur Academy modified pellet guns with deflectors to minimise injuries.
+In 2018, a Border Security Force (BSF) workshop in Tekanpur Academy modified pellet guns with deflectors to minimize injuries.